SQL Server HAVING Clause Explained with Practical Examples

 HAVING Clause with COUNT()

-Using HAVING and WHERE clause together
+Using HAVING with WHERE clause Together

 FROM dbo.Books